 The United States is deeply divided on matters that range from immigration to religion to fracking.
-"Blue" states resist "red" federal policies, and intra-state disputes pit state legislatures against their local governments.
+"Blue" states resist "red" federal policies, and intra-state disputes pit state legislatures against recalcitrant local governments.
 One of these intergovernmental policy flare-ups involves so-called "sanctuary jurisdictions"-government actors that object to more aggressive immigration enforcement by slow walking their voluntary compliance or denying it altogether.
 In some cases, they have filed lawsuits to voice their dissent.

-This Article analyzes the recent wave of sanctuary jurisdiction lawsuits in detail and identifies ways in which they undermine claims that local governments are "mere instrumentalities of the state" or otherwise powerless in the face of federal or state authority.
+This Article analyzes the recent wave of sanctuary jurisdiction lawsuits in detail and identifies ways in which they undermine claims that local governments are powerless in the face of federal or state authority.
 Structural and civil liberty constitutional rights may protect local governments from some state and federal mandates.
-Local residents too may have resistance options in addition to the voting booth and the moving van.
+Local residents too may have resistance options beyond the voting booth and the moving van.

 This should matter to all sides of the immigration debate: those who support the federal government's strict immigration policies, those who favor state-federal cooperation in enforcement, and those who believe local jurisdictions should be given room to resist on policy grounds.
 But local governments' right to dissent goes beyond immigration law.
-The sanctuary
+The sanctuary jurisdiction controversy may guide local officials in many other areas and help illuminate how and when they may assert local rights.

-^{} Toni M. Massaro, Regent's Professor, Milton O. Riepe Chair in Constitutional Law, University of Arizona James E. Rogers College of Law, and Shefali Milczarek-Desai, Director, Workers Rights Clinic and Professor of Practice, University of Arizona James E. Rogers College of Law.
-Warm thanks to Nina Rabin, Barbara Allen Babcock, Billy Peard, Barbara Atwood, Andrew Coan, Mike Rankin, Genevieve Leavitt, John Leavitt, Andrew Silverman, Regina Romero, and Richard Schragger for insightful input at various stages of the project, to Samuel Carroll, Arizona Law Class of '20, for helpful research assistance, and to Roxie Bacon for her incomparable inspiration and leadership in matters of immigration justice.
+\ Toni M. Massaro, Regent's Professor, Milton O. Riepe Chair in Constitutional Law, University of Arizona James E. Rogers College of Law, and Shefali Milczarek-Desai, Director, Workers Rights Clinic and Professor of Practice, University of Arizona James E. Rogers College of Law.
+Warm thanks to Nina Rabin, Barbara Allen Babcock, Billy Peard, Barbara Atwood, Andrew Coan, Mike Rankin, Genevieve Leavitt, John Leavitt, Andrew Silverman, Regina Romero, and Richard Schragger for insightful input at various stages of the project, to Samuel Carroll, Arizona Law Class of 2020, for helpful research assistance, and to Roxie Bacon for her incomparable inspiration and leadership in matters of immigration justice.
 Special thanks to the editors of the Columbia Human Rights Law Review, especially Hilary Rosenthal and Clarisa Reyes-Becerra.